 I’ve spent a lot of time and energy on networking over the years.
 One mistake that people make it to look at networking as a transactional relationship.
 It’s really not.
 Networking is about developing real and meaningful relationships so that you can become a resource for your community.
 When you own your business, you never know who will refer a new client to you.

 My other advice is to say yes.
 Always say yes.
-Some of the worst jobs I’ve ever had have lead to best jobs I’ve ever had.
+Some of the worst jobs I’ve ever had have led to the best jobs I’ve ever had.
 Go the extra mile.
 I know this sounds like I’m speaking bumper sticker, but it’s true.
 Nobody goes the extra mile, so be the one to do it.
 Oh, and be on time.
 Better yet, be early.

 Your most difficult moment at the Business? (and what did you learn?)